-A budget-wise way to pay for tuition whether the student is responsible for the entire balance (self-pay) or if financial aid does not cover the entire balance.
+Pay as you go with a payment plan; whether the student is responsible for the entire balance (self-pay) or if financial aid does not cover the entire balance.
 Enroll online through the Student Portal or go to CASHNET, follow the IPP enrollment directions.
 The 1st payment is due upon enrollment.
 There is a \$35 non-refundable enrollment fee.
 Register early, then enroll in the IPP early for a longer period of lower monthly payments.
-The IPP is an interestfree plan, however, late charges may apply.
+The IPP is an interest-free plan, however, late charges may apply.
 The IPP is for U.S. students only.
-Installment Payment Plans are only available for the Fall and Spring Semesters.
+Installment Payment Plans are only available for the fall and spring semesters.